Her Campus Logo Her Campus Logo

 Tampa '26

-Eva Schoen is a new writer and editor of Her Campus magazine as of 2024.
+Eva Schoen is a writer and editor of Her Campus magazine as of 2024.
 She enjoys writing about the entertainment industry, including film, music, and literature.
 Eva was born and raised in Cleveland, Ohio, and currently resides in Tampa, Florida for school.
-She is currently a second-year film major and psychology minor at the University of Tampa.
+She is currently a third-year film major and sociology minor at the University of Tampa.
 On top of Her Campus, she is an intern for the Gasparilla International Film Festival, and balances an on-campus job as well.
 A lifelong pursuant of art, Eva enjoys anything pertaining to filmmaking, writing, music, and reading.
 She spends most of her free time outdoors, enjoying the Tampa scenery, and loves playing tennis and spending as much time in/on the water as possible.
 She loves to try new things, and is always on the lookout for her latest adventure!